-This page aims to highlight current work and news of recent and coming events of the Society.
+This page highlights current work as well as news of recent and coming events of the Society.

-Board Members have also been active overseas as contributing participants in the recent Pusey House Conference in Oxford on Knowing and Loving the Triune God, and Fr Edward Rix speaking, at the invitation of the Bishop of Western Tanganyika, to several thousand at a Youth Conference in Kasulu.
+Board Members have also attended the recent Nashotah House Conference on the future of Anglicanism and been active overseas as contributing participants in the recent Pusey House Conference in Oxford on Knowing and Loving the Triune God, and Fr Edward Rix speaking, at the invitation of the Bishop of Western Tanganyika, to several thousand at a Youth Conference in Kasulu.